bregman-arie/devops-exercises/challenges/flask_container_ci/README.md

 ## CI

 Great, now that we have a working app and also can run it in a container, let's set up a CI for it so it won't break again in the future
 In current directory you have a file called tests.py which includes the tests for the app.
-What is expected from you is:
+What is required from you, is:

 1. The CI should run the app tests.
 You are free to choose whatever CI system or service you prefer.
 Use `python tests.py` for running the tests.
 2. There should be some kind of test for the Dockerfile you wrote